 Hopefully, emergency management in Nigeria can get better with the adoption of mobile technologies and putting the right measures in place for the adoption of a single national emergency helpline.
-This can benefit the country in many countless ways; cost maximization, a trusted platform for emergency response, a nationwide customized emergency delivery system, and above all, millions of Nigerians can then be 'just a call away' from effective response in the second state of the sec p.2).
+This can benefit the country in many countless ways; cost maximization, a trusted platform for emergency response, a nationwide customized emergency delivery system, and above all, millions of Nigerians can then be 'just a call away' from getting rescue/response during emergency situations.